lit/lit/.changeset/friendly-squids-perform.md

 '@lit-labs/task': major
 ---

-Do not reset value on status change
+Do not reset value or error on status change